ortelius/dev-env-setup/README.md

 ## [Ortelius](https://ortelius.io/)

 Ortelius is central catalog of supply chain and DevOps intelligence.
 It is designed to track and version composition details for every component of your software supply chain along with all consuming logical applications.
-With Ortelius, you can easily view your logical application's SBOM, CVEs, service dependencies, and inventory based on versions, even in a decoupled microservices architecture.
+With Ortelius, you can easily view your logical application's SBOMs, CVEs, service dependencies, and inventory based on versions, even in a decoupled microservices architecture.

 Ortelius aggregates DevOps, security and supply chain data for each independent component moving through the pipeline.
 It is particularly useful in cloud-native, microservices architectures where the logical application becomes ambiguous.
 Ortelius tracks who is consuming shared components, versions them when they are updated and then creates new release candidates for every logical applicatio that is impacted by a component change.
 It then aggregates that data to the logical application level so you don't have to.